Linear prediction of point process times and marks: Introduction

 For the task of prediction, it is important that certain characteristics of the process remain the same throughout time.
 A strong form of stationarity supposes that the law of $N$ is invariant to shifts in time; this is usually impracticable.
 The concept of weak stationarity requires that the first and second moment measures do not change across time, and in particular are invariant to shifts in time.
 Thus, the process $N$ is said to be weakly stationary if the following two conditions hold \citep{daley_introduction_2003-1}

 for some real number $\widebar{\lambda} > 0$ and measure $F$ called the stationary mark distribution.
-Equation \eqref{eq:stationary_m2} means that the second-order (or covariance) measure evaluated at two points depends on time only via the difference of both times.
+Equation \eqref{eq:stationary_m2} means that the second-order measure (or the covariance measure) evaluated at two points depends on time only via the difference of both times.
 In the unmarked case where $\mathbf{M}$ reduces to a single point, these relations reduce to the stationarity conditions for a continuous-time stochastic process.
 Note, however, that we make no assumption about the last two arguments of $M_2$.

-\paragraph{Example: the Hawkes process.} One process in particular plays an important role in point process modelling, namely the marked Hawkes process.
+\paragraph{Example: the Hawkes process.} One process in particular plays an important role in applications, namely the marked Hawkes process \citep{daley_introduction_2003, zugec_marked_2019}.
 This is a branching process on $\mathbb{R} \times \mathbf{M}$ composed of a marked Poisson process of immigrants, each of which initiates a family of descendants.
-The immigrants and all their descendants generate offspring according to an inhomogeneous Poisson process.
+The immigrants and all their descendants generate offspring according to an inhomogeneous marked Poisson process.
 It can be shown that such a process has the conditional intensity

-where $K(h, \nu, B)$ is the inhomogeneous Poisson process intensity for points with marks in $B$ and at temporal distance $h$ from their parent (whose mark is $\nu$).
-In this intensity function, the current intensity is influenced by past times and marks through the kernel $K(h, x, y)$, which verifies three properties: $K\geq 0$, which ensures that the intensity remains positive; $K(h, x, y) = 0$ if $h < 0$, which ensures that there is no dependence on the future; and $\mathbb{E} \int_0^{+\infty} K(h,x,y) \opd h < 1$ for every $B$, a stability property which ensures that the process of generations does not diverge and reach infinite size in finite time.
+where $K(h, \nu, B)$ is the inhomogeneous Poisson process intensity for points with marks in $B$ and at temporal lag $h$ from their parent, whose mark has value $\nu$.
+In \eqref{eq:marked_hawkes} the intensity at any time $t$ is influenced by past times and marks through the kernel $K$, which verifies three properties: $K\geq 0$, ensuring that the intensity remains positive; $K(h, x, y) = 0$ if $h < 0$, so that there is no dependence on the future; and $\mathbb{E} \int_0^{+\infty} K(h,x,y) \opd h < 1$ for every $B$, a stability property which ensures that the process of generations does not diverge by reaching infinite size in finite time.